web analytics

 The St John Passion might have been written for a Lutheran Good Friday church service – a ‘sermon in sound’ – but Bach’s theatrical instincts found a perfect outlet in the rollercoaster of emotions in John’s account of the Easter story.
 There’s fury, betrayal, anguish, comfort – underpinned by a compelling humanity.

-Leading the magnificent cast of soloists in this distinctive blend of narrative, drama and reflection is Evangelist Alexander Lewis, returning after his impressive, theatrical performance in Samson (2023).
-And our 120-voice Symphony Chorus will truly shine, bringing a fierce, and sometimes terrifying, intensity to the crowd scenes, and a powerful communal spirit to the meditative chorales.
+Leading the magnificent cast of soloists in this distinctive blend of narrative, drama and reflection is Evangelist Timothy Reynolds, a renowned Bach and Baroque interpreter with The Song Company, Pinchgut Opera and more.
+And our 140-voice Symphony Chorus will truly shine, bringing a fierce, and sometimes terrifying, intensity to the crowd scenes, and a powerful communal spirit to the meditative chorales.

 Saturday 4 April – 1:30pm